 If you’ve become addicted to heroin, you know deep down inside that the drug is causing more harm than good.
 You may be dealing with chronic diseases caused by IV drug use as you may have been exposed to bloodborne pathogens such as HIV/AIDS or may be suffering from blown veins.
 You’ve likely burned many bridges with friends and loved ones and you may realize that your whole world revolves around heroin.
 You’re suffering and alone, you need to get clean but you don’t know how.
 It’s time to ditch the H and build the life you’ve always wanted.

 Research shows that an inpatient center that specializes in treatment of heroin addiction and mental disorders is one of the best ways to get clean and stay clean.
-An inpatient addiction program centered around the 12-step model for addiction allows you to escape the triggers and stress of daily life and work through the reasons behind your addiction in a safe, supportive environment.
+Inpatient addiction treatment centered around the 12-step model for addiction allows you to escape the triggers and stress of daily life and work through the reasons behind your addiction in a safe, supportive environment.

-Cedar Crest Hospital & Residential Treatment Center has been helping people successfully recover from chemical dependency and mental illness for over 25 years.
+Cedar Crest, a heroin abuse treatment center in Belton, has been helping people successfully recover from chemical dependency and mental illness for over 25 years.
 Our caring and compassionate staff has the experience and knowledge to help all who come to us for help – children, teens, adults, and older adults.
 Our serene campus nestled into the foothills of the Great Smoky Mountains is the ideal place to begin the journey to recovery and learn to live the life you’ve always dreamed of.

 When you come to us for help getting sober, you’ll first undergo a variety of evaluations so that we can determine the best types of treatment for you.
 The medical examination will allow us to evaluate and treat any medical complications caused by chronic heroin abuse.
 Our psychiatric evaluation will help us determine the severity of your addiction as well as assess for co-occurring disorders.
 We’ll take the results of your evaluation and sit down with you to create a treatment plan that meets all of your needs.

-Medication may be used at the beginning of your stay with us to help relieve some of the symptoms of heroin withdrawal and tapered down once the withdrawal has subsided.
+Medication may be used at the beginning of your stay at our hospital to help relieve some of the symptoms of heroin withdrawal and tapered down once the withdrawal has subsided.
 Other people may need long-term medical management in order to treat any co-occurring disorders.
 Medication will be strictly monitored and adjusted as needed by your treatment team.

-Individual therapy can help you unearth the reasons behind your addiction and start to see the ways in which negative thoughts create negative behaviors.
+Individual therapy at our heroin addiction treatment center can help you unearth the reasons behind your addiction and start to see the ways in which negative thoughts create negative behaviors.
 This will allow you to make healthier, more positive changes and behaviors in the future.
 We’ll also work through dealing with triggers and relapse prevention.

-Family therapy can help you and your loved ones begin to mend any bonds that were strained by your addiction.
+Family therapy at our treatment center can help you and your loved ones begin to mend any bonds that were strained by your addiction.
 We’ll work together to educate your loved ones about addiction, recovery, and ways that they can support you through this process.
 We’ll also allow your loved ones the opportunity to share the ways in which your addiction has affected their life.

 In addition to standard therapies we use to treat heroin addiction, we’re proud to offer a variety of experiential methods designed to complement our other therapeutic interventions.
 Experiential methods may include: